tunkery/Push_swap/README.md

 The goal is to sort a list of integers using two stacks (`a` and `b`) and a restricted set of operations:

+You have 2 stacks named a and b.
+- At the beginning:
+- The stack a contains a random number of unique negative and/or positive integers.
+- The stack b is empty.

 - `sa`, `sb`, `ss` — swap the top elements
 - `pa`, `pb` — push between stacks
 - `ra`, `rb`, `rr` — rotate upwards